CUASAS/pixel-gantry-control/Gantry/gScript Application/gScript Documentation.md

   - `yeslabel`: **Optional** Label for the "yes" button, Default: "Yes"
   - `nolabel`: **Optional** Label for the "no" button, Default: "No"

+#### `GETINTPOPUP`

+Creates a popup asking the user to supply a single integer value.

+*Format:* `GETINTPOPUP value prompt`

+  - `value`: Writable location to store the user's input
+  - `prompt`: The text to be displayed to the user, default is "Please provide a number"

+#### `GETFLOATPOPUP`

+Creates a popup asking the user to supply a single float value.

+*Format:* `GETFLOATPOPUP value prompt`

+  - `value`: Writable location to store the user's input
+  - `prompt`: The text to be displayed to the user, default is "Please provide a number"

+#### `GETVECPOPUP`

+Creates a popup asking the user to supply a 3d vector

+*Format:* `GETVECPOPUP value prompt`

+  - `value`: Writable location to store the user's input
+  - `prompt`: The text to be displayed to the user, default is "Please provide a vector"

 #### `SETLOG`

 Specifies the log file to use for the session.